Get,

 By Dr Smita Barode +2 more

 Phalsa fruit is rich in carbohydrates, fibres, proteins, vitamins A, B3 and C and minerals like potassium, calcium, iron and phosphorus.
 The phytochemicals present in Phalsa fruit include anthocyanins, tannins, phenols and flavonoids.
-The nutritional chart of this fruit is given in the table below.
+The nutritional chart of this fruit is given below.

 Phalsa fruit shows numerous scientifically proven properties; some of which are mentioned below: 1